schubergphilis/terraform-aws-mcaf-resource-scheduler/README.md

-# Stack Scheduler
+# Resource Scheduler

-This stack scheduler can be used to schedule stacks with components that can be temporarily stopped, like EC2 instances, RDS instances/clusters and Redshift clusters.
+This composition scheduler can be used to schedule compositions with components that can be temporarily stopped, like EC2 instances, RDS instances/clusters and Redshift clusters.
 It's aimed at:

 * Environments that only run during office hours
 * Environments that only run on-demand.